 Any.do is a full-featured task management app.
 It’s perfect for organizing to-do lists and managing your calendar.
 It even offers a virtual assistant to keep you on track each day.

-The $2.09/month Premium version adds support for real-time collaboration, location-based reminders, and customizable reoccurring tasks.
+The $2.99/month Premium version adds support for real-time collaboration, location-based reminders, and customizable reoccurring tasks, and unlimited attachments.

 Salesforce is one of many web-based CRM tools to pop up in the last decade, but it remains the most well-known and the most widely-used.

-Despite being designed for online use, the offline app offers robust support; you just need to ensure the admins have enabled caching.
+Despite being designed for online use, the offline app offers robust support; you just need to ensure the admins have enabled caching and offline editing.

 Naturally, there are some limitations.
 For example, you won’t be able to create new contacts or tasks, lookup filters aren’t available, you won’t be able to see images attached to notes, and you can’t access Salesforce Communities.